pinn1s/lmb/CONTRIBUTING.md

 * A description of the problem
 * An explanation of the solution
-* A reference to the related issue if applicable
+* A reference to the related issue, if applicable

 Please follow the project's code style and verify that your changes pass all tests before submitting.